rrarissa/QA-Chatbot-with-LangChain/README.md

 # Use Cases

 Generative AI has numerous real-life applications and is an essential tool for enhancing productivity and efficiency.
 I recently had to handle a credit card dispute with a bank, which took over 40 days to resolve—well beyond their service level agreement.
 During this process, the call center advisor suggested me  write down the details of the dispute and email them to a central email.
-Given the variability in dispute amounts and case complexities, I believe building generative AI products can quickly summarize file content and answer related questions will be helpful for dispute departments to resolve these cases.
+Given the variability in dispute amounts and case complexities, I believe building generative AI products that can quickly summarize file content and answer related questions will be helpful for dispute departments to resolve these cases.